The complete guide to Stripe Connect for marketplace founders

 Payments will make or break your marketplace.
 You can have the perfect niche.
 You can have buyers.
 You can even have sellers.
 But if money can't move cleanly between them - you don't have a business.

-In this guide, I'll break down everything you need to know — what Stripe Connect is, why it's hard, which account type to choose, how money flows, and the biggest mistakes to avoid.
+In this guide, I'll break down everything you need to know - what Stripe Connect is, why it's hard, which account type to choose, how money flows, and the biggest mistakes to avoid.
+If you're earlier in the journey and not sure where Stripe Connect fits in the bigger picture, start with our guide on how to start an online marketplace first.

 What Stripe Connect Actually Is